inBeat/inbeat-website/content/top-influencers/instagram/vegan/spain/madrid/_index.md

 ---
-title: Top 10 Vegan Instagram Influencers In Madrid In 2023
+title: Top 10 Vegan Instagram Influencers In Madrid In 2024
 description: >-
-  Find top vegan Instagram influencers in Madrid in 2023.
-Most popular hashtags: #madrid #vegan #chocolate #instafood.
+  Find top vegan Instagram influencers in Madrid in 2024.
+Most popular hashtags: #vegan #madrid #chocolate #instafood.
 platform: Instagram
-hits: 35
+hits: 37
-text_top: Discover the top-rated Instagram profiles on inBeat.
+text_top: Identify the best Instagram influencers on inBeat.
-text_bottom: inBeat holds 35 Instagram influencers like this in Madrid, Spain for you to connect with.
+text_bottom: Our database holds 37 Instagram influencers like this in Madrid, Spain for you to collaborate.
 profiles:
   - username: "albertolancha"
     fullname: >-